7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Configure-And-Manage-Virtual-Networks/Azure-Administration-Azure-Firewall.md

 - **Application** rules define fully qualified domain names (FQDNs) that can be accessed from a Subnet

 Azure Firewall Rules are configured for:
-- **NAT** - Azure Firewall destination network address translation (DNAT) rules to translate and filter inbound traffic to your subnetsThe Azure Firewall signatures/rulesets include:
+- **NAT** - Azure Firewall destination network address translation (DNAT) rules to translate and filter inbound traffic to your subnets.
+The Azure Firewall signatures/rulesets include:
 	- **Name**: Provide a label for the rule.
 	- **Protocol**: Choose the TCP or UDP protocol.
 	- **Source Address**: Identify the address as * (internet), a specific internet address, or a classless inter-domain routing (CIDR) block.